thomas694/bulk-downloader-for-reddit_with-saved-hashes/README.md

 #### --imgur-originals

-  - This option downloads the original links (e.g. GIFs) instead of converted mp4 files.
+  - This option downloads the original links (e.g. GIFs) instead of converted MP4 files.

+#### --imgur-fix404

+  - If the original downloader fails with a 404, this option tries to download the GIF/MP4 directly.

 ### How to install this version?